Important Travel Document Information – Please Read

 You will be required to provide evidence that you have made arrangements for consultations or treatment, that you have sufficient funds to pay for your treatment and that you will leave the country once your treatment is complete or your visa expires.

-How Do I Apply for a Standard Visitor Visa to the UK?
+How Do I Apply for a Visitor Visa to the UK?

-Online applications for a UK Standard Visitor Visa are accepted from all countries except North Korea.
+Online applications are accepted from all countries except North Korea.
 Your local Visa Application Centre will collect your biometric information, such as fingerprints and pictures once we have reviewed and processed your application details.

 If you need to modify or cancel your application